OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 This would permit access to the APIs only from the IP address `192.168.6.7` (this may be the address of a web application firewall, for example), and trust all access from that source as long as the username of `proxy_waf` is provided within the Authorization header.

 > In this simple case, this is functionally equivalent to applying an IP filter on the node through a standard filter utility, but it is not the security equal of that measure.
-An IP filter would prevent connections being made from an unauthorised host, whereas the Risk security control allows connections and requests to be sent, but blocks requests during the processing of those requests; which presents a broader attack surface.
+An IP filter would prevent connections being made from an unauthorised host, whereas the Riak security control allows connections and requests to be sent, but blocks requests during the processing of those requests; which presents a broader attack surface.

 On the PB API, a stronger level of security could be applied with: